CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## EVPN underlay Fabric

 Not always the virtualized environment deployed over a pure IP underlay (e.g., brownfield).
-There are cases when VMware environment added to an underlay fabric which uses [Network Virtualization](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/) with [Ethernet Virtual Private Network - EVPN](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/).
+There are cases when VMware environment added to an underlay fabric which uses {{<kb_link text="Network Virtualization" url="cumulus-linux/Network-Virtualization/" >}} with {{<kb_link text="Ethernet Virtual Private Network - EVPN" url="cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/" >}}.
 Even though, it still needs to work separately from the underlaying fabric - VM traffic sent only within the virtual world.
 In that case, the underlaying IP fabric has also VXLAN and EVPN configuration.

 From NSX-T virtualized fabric perspective, there is no real difference.
 When using VXLAN/EVPN underlay fabric, the Geneve packets encapsulated into VXLAN packets on the leaf switches and transmitted over the IP fabric.
 In other words, the overlay packet is double-encapsulated.
 Furthermore, when using such deployment, we can set all TEP addresses into same subnet and leverage VXLAN layer 2 stretch over the layer 3 fabric as well.

 {{%notice note%}}

 If different TEP devices subnets used in EVPN underlay deployment, VXLAN routing must be done.
 This requires more complicated VXLAN configuration and won't be covered in this example.
-For more information check out EVPN [Inter-subnet Routing](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing/) page.
+For more information check out EVPN {{<kb_link text="Inter-subnet Routing" url="cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Inter-subnet-Routing/) page.

 {{%/notice %}}

 {{<figure src="/images/guides/cumulus-nsxt/T1_vxlan.JPG">}}

-Switches configuration below based on layer 2 bridging with [VXLAN Active-active Mode](https://docs.cumulusnetworks.com/cumulus-linux-43/Network-Virtualization/VXLAN-Active-Active-Mode/) over BGP-EVPN underlay.
+Switches configuration below based on layer 2 bridging with {{<kb_link text="VXLAN Active-active Mode" url="cumulus-linux/Network-Virtualization/VXLAN-Active-Active-Mode/" >}} over BGP-EVPN underlay.

 ### TEP VLAN Configuration